Shunt Resistor vs Hall Effect Sensor

 Hall Effect Sensor

-- Provides galvanic isolation between the current path and the sensing circuit
+- Provides galvanic isolation between the current path and sensing electronics

 Comparison: Shunt Resistors vs Hall Effect Sensors